KeerthiKuthati/TestDemo/FeedUpdatesDetails.md

-# Display RSS Feed updates on Kaizala work groups
+# Display RSS Feed updates in Kaizala using custom Action
 This is a two step process
 * Develop a custom action
 * Configure MS flow